Code-Institute-Submissions/milestone_project_2-3/README.md

   * https://stackpath.bootstrapcdn.com/bootstrap/4.5.0/js/bootstrap.min.js
   * https://code.jquery.com/jquery-3.5.1.slim.min.js
   * https://cdn.jsdelivr.net/npm/popper.js@1.16.0/dist/umd/popper.min.js
-    * These were all used to help style the website, the grid system layout of it, link the api of Google maps and the submit button for the contact page.
+    * These were all used to help style the website, the grid system layout of it, link the api of Google maps and the submit button for the contact page
   * https://startbootstrap.com/snippets/thumbnail-gallery
+    * This page was used to get ideas for the layout

 * Font Awesome
   * https://use.fontawesome.com/releases/v5.8.1/css/all.css